Attraction 21 / 50

 Arch of Constantine

-Right next to the Colosseum stands the Arch of Constantine, the most recent of the three remaining imperial arches in Rome (the other ones are the nearby Arch of Titus and Arch of Septimius Severus).
-The 21 meter high arch is well preserved and richly decorated.
+The Arch of Constantine is the most recent of the three remaining imperial triumphal arches in Rome.
+The other ones, the Arch of Titus and the Arch of Septimius Severus, are located in the nearby Roman Forum.

 Arch of Constantine, Rome